intelligence38000/android-docs/src/pages/plugins/overview/china.md

 ## Shifting raw coordinates

-We shift the base map for our default styles in order to comply with the Chinese government's mapping requirements.
+The plugin shifts the base map for Mapbox's default styles to follow the Chinese government's mapping requirements.
 This means you are required to also shift any annotations that you place on top of your map so that they will match the shifted base map coordinate system.
-The plugin's shifting function will convert WGS-84 coordinates into GCJ-02 standards.
-We recommend reading [this wiki entry](https://en.wikipedia.org/wiki/Restrictions_on_geographic_data_in_China#The_China_GPS_shift_problem) and [this article](http://www.travelandleisure.com/articles/digital-maps-skewed-china) to better understand why shifting is required.
+The plugin's shifting function will convert WGS84 coordinates into GCJ-02 standards.
+Read the [Restrictions on Geographic Data in China](https://en.wikipedia.org/wiki/Restrictions_on_geographic_data_in_China#The_China_GPS_shift_problem) and [Why You Can't Trust GPS in China](http://www.travelandleisure.com/articles/digital-maps-skewed-china) to better understand why shifting is required.

 The plugin has a `ShiftForChina` class with the `String shift(double lon, double lat)` method.
 You can pass _unshifted_ longitude and latitude coordinates to the `shift()` method.
-The method returns a `String` that represents a JSONObject.
+The method returns a `String` that is a JSONObject.
 Use this `String` of shifted coordinates to add data to your map.

 {{
 <CodeLanguageToggle id="shifting-coordinates" />